nheinsdorf/topwave/README.md

 The library is designed to be easy to use and read.
 It allows even new-comers to calculate topological properties of e.g. electron or magnon spectra with only a few lines of code.
-The package interfaces with the extensive Python Materials Genomic library helping the user to quickly set up both easy toy models and more realistic simulations for materials respecting the symmetries of the crystal structure.
+The package interfaces with the extensive
+<a href="https://pymatgen.org/" target="_blank">Python Materials Genomic library</a> helping the user to quickly set up both easy toy models and more realistic simulations
+for materials respecting the symmetries of the crystal structure.

 ## Installation